muzaffarbhat07/online-code-editor/README.md

 # Online Code Editor

 ## What it does
-##### It's an Online Code-Editor for HTML, CSS, JS code snippets with the functionality similar to that of [codepen.io][https://codepen.io/] .
+##### It's an Online Code-Editor for HTML, CSS, JS code snippets with the functionality similar to that of [<a href="https://codepen.io/">codepen.io</a>] .
 To save a user's work, localStorage is used.

 ## How I built it
 ##### The Site user interface has been built using HTML, CSS.